What is Library Instruction?

 Library Instruction Program Details

-All library sessions will incorporate catalog and article searching.
-In addition, choose at least one of the options below to develop and address student learning outcomes relative to your particular needed aspects of information literacy.
+All library sessions are designed to teach your students critical foundational information literacy concepts.
+Please choose at least one of the options below to develop and address student learning outcomes relative to your particular needed aspects of information literacy.

 - Topic Refinement